 1) Using the common Internet browser (Internet Explorer, Firefox, and Chrome), type the secure web address, https://tap.nigc.gov, or go to the main NIGC web page and type the address https://www.nigc.gov.
 Look for the Tribal Access Portal (TAP) and click on the link.

-2) Create an account by using the tribal user’s work email and follow the friendly user instruction on the secure website.
+2) Create an account by using the tribal user’s work email and follow the friendly user instructions on the secure website.

 4) Upon approval by the regional office, an automated approval email will be sent to the tribal user.